guresberat/MyNavigationComponentExercise/README.md

 # NavigationComponentDEMO

-- An app i made to learn more about Navigation Component, Fragments and animations.
+- An app I made to learn more about Navigation Component, Fragments, and animations.

 ## Built With